-The Directors understand the importance to Shareholders of regular tax free distributions and, following the completion of several profitable private company exits, have elected to improve the dividend policy.
-From the year to 30 November 2024 onwards, your Company has increased its target annual dividend from 5% to 6% of the NAV per Ordinary Share at the immediately preceding year end.
+Your Board recognises the importance to Shareholders of regular tax free distributions and, further to the completion of several profitable realisations, has elected to enhance the dividend policy.
+As a result, from the year to 28 February 2025 onwards, your Company has increased its target annual dividend from 5% to 6% of the NAV per Ordinary Share at the immediately preceding year end.